 The sparkline chart helps you to embed charts in a cell.
 It provides the ability to consolidate a large amount of data into a single spreadsheet.
 The sparkline charts can be useful for data analysts and accountants to create a better spreadsheet with valuable information.
 The sparkline charts can be three different types: Line, Column, and Win/Loss.
 To use the sparkline charts, you need to select the range of numbers.
 Then, go to the Insert tab on the ribbon.
 After that, select the Sparklines drop-down option.
 From there, you can select any of the chart options.

-Essential Excel Skills for Data Analyst
+Essential Excel Skills for Data Analysts

 To become a data analyst, you have to have some specific Excel-related essential skills through which you can do the job.
 Before doing anything, you need to cover all the Excel skills that were discussed previously.
 Those skills are also valuable for a data analyst.
 After that, you need to cover the following skills also.